contentful/slash-developers/docs/net/tutorials/managment-api.md

 await client.CreateOrUpdateAssetAsync(managementAsset);
 ```

-After you have created an asset you need to process it, which moves it to the Contentful AWS buckets and CDN servers.
+After you have created an asset, you need to process it, which moves it to the Contentful AWS buckets and CDN servers.

 {: .note} **Note**: You need to process each locale separately.